memgraph/docs/docs/import-data/files/load-csv-clause.md

 :::caution

-`LOAD CSV` clause cannot be used with a Memgraph Cloud instance because at the moment it is impossible make files accessible by Memgraph.
+`LOAD CSV` clause cannot be used with a Memgraph Cloud instance because at the moment it is impossible to make files accessible by Memgraph.

 :::